LF-digitala-kanaler/LFDS/content/components/web/supportive-microinteractions/popover-tooltip.md

       Use the `popover-tooltip` to allow the user to toggle explanations to difficult words, or words not considered general knowledge.
 Works great inline!
 Also included is an option to link to a dictionary containing all the difficult words gathered from your application within the popover itself.

-      The popover-tooltip extends on the [popover](https://lf-digitala-kanaler.github.io/LFUI/650/#/popover) class, and is triggered by wrapping the word needing an explaination in a `popover-tooltip-trigger` class, and also pointing to the toggleable div with `aria-controls="[div id]"`.
-The `div `should have an id corresponding to the one specified in the aria-controls.
-Add the `popover-tooltip` to the div, along with any[popover](https://lf-digitala-kanaler.github.io/LFUI/650/#/popover)classes to manipulate its positioning.**Make sure the entire `popover-tooltip` is wrapped in the popover-tooltip-trigger element**.
+      The popover-tooltip extends on the [popover](https://getbootstrap.com/docs/4.0/components/popovers/) class, and is triggered by wrapping the word needing an explanation in a `popover-tooltip-trigger` class, and also pointing to the toggleable div with `aria-controls="[div id]"`.
+The `div` should have an id corresponding to the one specified in the aria-controls.
+Add the `popover-tooltip` to the div, along with any [popover](https://getbootstrap.com/docs/4.0/components/popovers/) classes to manipulate its positioning. **Make sure the entire `popover-tooltip` is wrapped in the popover-tooltip-trigger element**.

-      Inspect the html below if there are any uncertainties.
-Note how we use the[card](https://lf-digitala-kanaler.github.io/LFUI/650/#/card)classes to separate our contents, but use the special `popover-title` for our heading.

       Like popovers, we need some simple triggering javascript in order for the popover to appear.